 How Do We Celebrate Guy Fawkes Night? – What Guy Fawkes Events Are There?

-Guy Fawkes Night is celebrated with fireworks and bonfires, usually effigies of Guy Fawkes are burned on bonfires and some bonfires are built to resemble the famous plotter.
-Modern Guy Fawkes Night Events involve torch lit processions, community bonfires, and firework displays, and can also involve fairground amusements, street food stalls, and drink stands selling mulled cider, hot chocolate, and other winter warmers.
+Guy Fawkes Night is celebrated with fireworks and bonfires.
+Usually, effigies of Guy Fawkes are burned on bonfires, and some bonfires are built to resemble the famous plotter.
+Modern Guy Fawkes Night Events involve torch-lit processions, community bonfires, and fireworks displays.
+They can also involve fairground amusements, street food stalls, and drink stands selling mulled cider, hot chocolate, and other winter warmers.

 Where are the best Guy Fawkes Night Events?

-Where should you head to experience great Guy Fawkes night events?
-These locations have links to the history, interesting local traditions, or fantastic fireworks displays.
-Either way they offer great Guy Fawkes night events which will be a great experience for you to visit!
+Where should you head to experience great Guy Fawkes Night events?
+These locations have links to history, interesting local traditions, or fantastic fireworks displays.
+Either way, they offer great Guy Fawkes Night events, which will be a great experience for you to visit!

 Battle, East Sussex

-Location of this historic Battle of Hastings, the Celebrations at the Battle bonfire include a children’s fancy dress contest, a torch lit procession, and a bonfire.
+Location of this historic Battle of Hastings, the Celebrations at the Battle bonfire includes a children’s fancy dress contest, a torch-lit procession, and a bonfire.
 The Battle Bonfire involves an effigy of Guy Fawkes believed to be created in 1795.
-The Battle bonfire didn’t burn the head of their effigy instead taking off the body to burn it while keeping the head.
-The effigy still plays a part in celebrations today by being paraded around the high street.
+The Battle bonfire didn’t burn the head of their effigy; instead, taking off the body to burn it while keeping the head.
+The effigy still plays a part in celebrations today by parading around the high street.

 Website: https://www.battelbonfire.co.uk/